Norm Gardner: Third term

 Gardner was re-elected to the Metro Council without opposition in 1994.
 He sought reappointment to the Police Services Board after the election, but unexpectedly lost to Brian Ashton.
 Ashton resigned his commission seat in May 1996, however, and Gardner was elected as his replacement.

 In 1996, he supported a plan to fingerprint provincial welfare recipients.

 Federal campaign

 Gardner left the Liberals to join the Progressive Conservatives a second time during the mid-1990s.
-He was the Progressive Conservative candidate in Willowdale for the 1997 federal election, and lost to Liberal incumbent Jim Peterson by 17,000 votes.
+He was the federal PC candidate in Willowdale for the 1997 federal election, and lost to Liberal incumbent Jim Peterson by 17,000 votes.